taliesins/terraform-provider-hyperv/website/docs/r/hyperv_machine_instance.html.markdown

 * `vmmq_queue_pairs` - (Optional) `16` (default).
 The number of Virtual Machine Multi-Queues to create for this VM.

+* `ip_addresses` - (Computed).
+The current list of IP addresses on this machine.
+If HyperV integration tools is not running on the virtual machine, or if the VM is powered off, or has not been assigned an ip address, this list will be empty.

 ### Dvd drives

 ```hcl